Our view is that what is material to environmental and social impact is best defined at the sub-sector level.

 Infrastructure at Harvard University

-In every sector, there are immediate ways to decarbonize and best practices to reduce greenhouse gas emissions.
-Kestrel reveals the presence or absence of these best practices which indicate if investments are transition-aligned.
+In almost every sector, there are immediate ways to decarbonize and reduce greenhouse gas emissions.
+Our analysis reveals the presence or absence of these best practices for sustainability.

 Infrastructure should be designed for resilience to diverse physical risks.
 Energy-efficient buildings are key to a low-carbon future.